LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 &lt;/body&gt;
 &lt;/html&gt;</code></pre>

 Step 2.
-Add the required references to JavaScript and CSS files
+Add references to JavaScript and CSS files
 ---------------------------------------------------------------

 For this tutorial we need jQuery and jQuery UI to provide the auto-complete functionality.
 These are JavaScript **libraries**, created to simplify common JavaScript tasks, making them quicker and easier to code.
 They are added to the page as shown below: